Internet Safety Articles

 Book Review: Don't Hug Doug (He Doesn't Like It)

 Not hello hugs, not goodbye hugs, not even celebration hugs.
 Hugs are often seen as a universal sign of affection.
+But Don’t Hug Doug (He Doesn’t Like It) gently challenges that idea, reminding us that not everyone experiences touch in the same way.
+They’re encouraged, expected and sometimes even insisted upon, especially for children.
 To him, they feel overwhelming and uncomfortable.
-They’re encouraged, expected and sometimes even insisted upon, especially for children.
 Doug doesn’t like hugs.
-But Don’t Hug Doug (He Doesn’t Like It) gently challenges that idea, reminding us that not everyone experiences touch in the same way.